 4 Blockade Alley, Town of St. George.
 Originally called Lough House.
 Name was changed in the 20th century.
 Won the 2003 Bermuda In Bloom best Garden in this Parish Award.
 A privately-owned, not open to the general public, historic house in the Town of St. George built by one of the town's most prominent 18th-century citizens.
 He was the Honorable Dr. George Forbes, originally from Strathdon, Aberdeenshire, west of Aberdeen, in Scotland.
 Born there in 1710 he was a graduate in 1734 of the University of Aberdeen, specializing in "phisick and surgery."
 He emigrated to Bermuda shortly after his graduation, as a medical doctor.
 He brought with him recommendations from his relatives Lord Forbes, the Duchess of Gordon and his kinsman, Lord Gordon, Sir Arthur Forbes and Sir Duncan Forbes.
 In Bermuda, he fell in love with and married Mary Jones, daughter of Francis Jones, a prominent local merchant, councilor, militia general and frequently Bermuda's President (leading legislator, president of the legislative counsel).
 He became renowned throughout Bermuda for his decency and humanity.
 He pioneered smallpox inoculation in Bermuda and saved many lives.
 He was the personal doctor of Governor William Popple and became a councilor, vestryman, Justice of the Peace in 1763, briefly Chief Justice in 1749 and, like his father-in-law, President of the Council, member of the Executive Council of the Bermuda Government.
 In 1759 he was made the Honorable George Forbes.
 He purchased Paget Island - then called Paget Ford Island and 36.35 acres - in St. George's Parish for sixty pounds sterling.
 There is a large tomb in his honor on the left, shortly after you enter the ancient church of St. Peter's in the old town of St. George.
 His first child was Francis - born at Brackish Pond, Devonshire, Bermuda.
 Others, including James, William and Thomas, were born in the old town above.
 Two sons, Francis and Robert, were sent to medical school in Edinburgh and two others, William and Thomas, left Bermuda and became merchants in St. Kitt's, West Indies.
 James did not succeed as a merchant in Georgetown, now Guyana, and Charlestown, South Carolina, and returned to Bermuda.
 Dr. Francis Forbes married Mary Tucker of Bermuda and had a son, also Francis, later Chief Justice in Canada, was knighted and as Sir Francis Forbes was transferred by the British Government to Australia as Chief Justice of New South Wales, lived in Sydney and died there.
 His descendants today include Forbes family members of Sydney, Bermuda, Scotland, England, South Africa and Forbes wineries in Victoria, Australia.
 Some time later, the house passed to a member of the Lough family which descended from the Forbes family of Bermuda.
 During the American Civil War it was leased by the Confederate military agent in Bermuda, Major Norman Stuart Walker, and his family.
 Lough House was where a son of Major and Mrs Walker was born on June 15, 1863, and at the special request of Mrs. Walker, a Confederate flag was ceremoniously draped over her lying-in bed.
 It then had various owners including F. C. Outerbridge and at one point was subdivided.
 Now owned by a member of the Hayward family originally from St. David's.

-Modern and a bank, built in the 1970s after a former grocery store was demolished.
+Now HSBC but still called this locally.
+Built in the 1970s as a bank after a former grocery store was demolished.
 But the present parking lot is believed to be rich in history.
 Modern maps don't say that in the town's earliest years - dating back to when Governor Richard Moore began it, was the first Government House in Bermuda - dwelling of the Governor and seat of the British colony.
 It was noted by Nathanial Butler, Governor 1619-22, as a handsome house built of wood, in the shape of a cross.
 It was demolished by Samuel Harvey in 1693 after being in disrepair since 1685.
 When built, it was on part of a sea inlet - no longer there.
 When the second Government House was built in 1699 nearby by Governor Samuel Day, the area that housed the original Government House became a garden for the second Government House - later, the Globe Hotel.
 In those days and until 1815, St. George's was the capital of Bermuda.
 The area may have degenerated into waste land until the 1930s, when John Smith built a grocery shop on the site.

 From April, 2007 Bermuda’s three fire departments are unified into a single national fire service.
 After 76 years of existence the volunteer St. George Fire Brigade became history, along with the Bermuda International Airport fire service.
 Both are absorbed into the Bermuda Fire Service to form a comprehensive emergency service that will span the Island.
 The 35 volunteers of the former St. George Fire Brigade have expanded training opportunities using such facilities as the smoke and heat chamber at the Hamilton fire headquarters.
 They will be trained up as emergency medical service providers, giving the East End a rapid response team able to administer immediate medical assistance to casualties awaiting the arrival of an ambulance.
 Likewise the full-time staff at the airport’s fire department become part of the national fire service and receive cross-training.
 The current St. George fire station is also to be replaced with a new facility in the town, most likely in the Tiger Bay area.
 Volunteer fire-fighters in St. George may find themselves being called upon to deal with emergencies as far away as Dockyard if the need arises.
 They will also be given “Crash Fire Rescue” training needed to deal with airport incidents.